 Dad’s sense of style and design were my eyes and the true beginnings into that world of interior design

 He couldn’t draw but he had a really good eye

-to furnish the home.
+for beautiful things to furnish the home.

 My design hero, my mentor, my esteemed father…